How Much Freezer Space for a Half Cow? (14–16 Cu Ft Guide)

 Three containers filled with beef from a half cow, ready for delivery to your home freezer.

-How Much Freezer Space Does a Half Cow Need?
+How Much Freezer Space Does That Require?

 What Size Freezer Is Best for a Half Cow?